Bern Medtech Collaboration Call 2024

 • at the end of the project

-• of project meetings
+Payment of project costs

 General Collaboration Rules